WHO WE ARE

 With youth soccer starting to grow exponentially, George Donnelly and Enzo Magnozzi founded the Southern New York Youth Soccer Association in 1972 and Tony Perez became the first President.

 In 1974, the West-Put Youth Soccer League, serving Westchester and Putnam Counties, was created and joined Southern New York.
-Now known as the East Hudson Youth Soccer League (EHYSL), it continues to serve soccer clubs in Westchester and Putnam but now also has clubs in Dutchess, Orange, Ulster, and Sullivan counties plus Pennsylvania.
+Now known as the Hudson Valley Youth Soccer League (HVYSL), it continues to serve soccer clubs in Westchester and Putnam but now also has clubs in Dutchess, Orange, Ulster, and Sullivan counties plus Pennsylvania.
 Currently, it has 386 registered teams–243 boys squads and 143 girls teams.

 The Westchester Youth Soccer League (WYSL) was founded in 1975 by the following clubs: Larchmont, Mamaroneck, New Rochelle, Pelham, Scarsdale and White Plains.
 Richard Hellman became the first WYSL President.